Trust for Nature has an important role to play in biodiversity conservation in Victoria.

 Appropriate fire management and/or prevention.

-Collectively, the twelve focal landscapes encompass:
+Collectively, the 18 focal landscapes encompass:

-- approximately 60%of the Trust’s protected areas (including both covenants with landowners and Trust properties) on private land
+- 62 per cent of the Trust’s protected areas (including both covenants with landholders and Trust

-- representation of every under-represented IBRA bioregion and subregion in Victoria
+properties) on private land - representation of every under-repesented IBRA bioregion and subregion in Victoria,

-Since 1972, Trust for Nature has permanently protected more than 98,000 hectares of private land for conservation in Victoria.
+Since 1972, Trust for Nature has permanently protected more than 111,000 hectares of private land for conservation in Victoria.
 We’ve achieved this through conservation covenants with landholders, acquiring land as our conservation reserves, and our Revolving Fund.
-To date, Trust for Nature has registered over 1,380 conservation covenants covering more than 60,000 hectares of private land across Victoria, protected forever.
+To date, Trust for Nature has registered over 1,600 conservation covenants covering more than 78,000 hectares of private land across Victoria, protected forever.

 Trust for Nature’s reserves, and private properties protected by a Trust for Nature covenant, are recognised as part of Australia’s protected areas system, known as the National Reserve System (NRS), and the global network of protected areas as defined by the International Union for Conservation of Nature (IUCN).